ATS Optimized Resume: The Complete Guide to Getting Past Automated Screening

 Contact Information in the Body

 Never place your name, phone, or email in the header or footer of the Word document.
 ATS systems skip headers and footers during extraction.
-Avoid placing contact information in the header or footer as many ATS systems cannot read these areas.
+Avoid placing contact information in the header or footer, as many ATS systems cannot read these areas.

 Fonts and Formatting

-Avoid tables for layout ATS systems treat table cells as separate text containers.
+Avoid tables for layout.
+ATS systems treat table cells as separate text containers.
 Use widely accepted professional fonts like Arial, Calibri, or Times New Roman to enhance readability.
 No text boxes, no graphics, no icons.
-Bullet points should use standard round bullets from your word processor's numbering system, not custom symbols or wingdings.
+Bullet points should use standard round bullets from your word processor’s numbering system, not custom symbols or wingdings.

 Per-Job Keyword Targeting: The Core Fix for an ATS Compliant Resume

-An ATS compliant resume isn't built once and sent everywhere.
+An ATS-compliant resume isn’t built once and sent everywhere.
 The gap in results is staggering: untailored resumes.
 Tailoring takes 15 minutes per application and involves three specific changes.

 Step 1: Extract Required Keywords from the Job Description

-Read the job posting and pull out the 10-15 terms that appear most frequently or are listed under 'Required Qualifications'.
+Read the job posting and pull out the 10-15 terms that appear most frequently or are listed under ‘Required Qualifications’.
 These are your priority targets.
-Also note any acronym pairs ATS systems often search for both 'Search Engine Optimization' and 'SEO' independently.
+Also note that any acronym pairs ATS systems often search for both ‘Search Engine Optimization’ and ‘SEO’ independently.
 Keyword stuffing, unusual characters, and image-based PDFs can lower your ATS score or render content unreadable.

 Step 2: Prioritize Required Over Preferred

 Not all keywords carry equal weight.
-Terms under 'Required' or 'Must Have' are knockout criteria.
-Terms under 'Preferred' or 'Nice to Have' are bonus points.
-Fill the required terms first.
+Terms under ‘Required’ or ‘Must Have’ are knockout criteria.
+Terms under ‘Preferred’ or ‘Nice to Have’ are bonus points.
+Fill in the required terms first.
 Missing a required keyword can sink your score regardless of how many preferred terms you match.

 Step 3: Embed Keywords in Context, Not Lists